darrenldl/ocaml-lxc/README.md

     - `stubs.ml`
         - Central module for importing of FFI stubs

+## Acknowledgement
+I'd like to thank [Stéphane Graber](https://github.com/stgraber) for answering my questions w.r.t. binding and design of go-lxc

 ## License
 LGPL v2.1 as specified in the LICENSE file